Genital warts are growths or bumps that appear:

 The only way to completely prevent HPV from spreading is to avoid physical contact with infected partners.

 Latex condoms may help reduce the spread of HPV infection and genital warts.
-Condoms are not 100% effective because they do not cover the entire genital area.
+Condoms are not 100 percent effective because they do not cover the entire genital area.

 Other ways to help prevent infection include: